 Pet first aid kit: essential emergency items to include in your pack

 Firstly, keeping your pup’s paws in great condition on the trails is essential for their health, happiness, and well-being.
-Consider paw protection, such as a weather-resistant boot, to avoid any injuries to the paw pad from rocks, sticks, dirt, or various debris.
+Consider paw protection, like a weather-resistant boot, to avoid any injuries to the paw pad from rocks, sticks, dirt, or various debris.

 Bandages and gauze squares

 If your pup does encounter an injury to their paw pads, items such as gauze squares and bandages can come in handy to contain the injury and keep an infection from occurring.
-“Bandaging material with telfa pads (or some kind of non-stick pad) would be ideal for wounds, they do not stick to wounds,” states on-site Trupanion veterinary technician Aubrey Halvorsen.
-Certainly, an extra box of bandages could be beneficial for humans and pets alike.
+“Bandaging material with telfa pads (or some kind of non-stick pad) would be ideal for wounds, they do not stick to wounds,” states on-site Halvorsen.
+Also, an extra box of bandages could be beneficial for humans and pets alike.

 Insects are a common sighting with a rise in warmer temperatures and humans and pets are prone to bites.
 Similarly, pet owners should be beware of a pet’s reaction to insect bites.
-Consider keeping a medication, such as Benadryl, in your pet first aid kit in case they have an adverse reaction and need relief.
-In addition, “Knowing your pet’s dosage prior to an emergency is helpful, ask your veterinarian the proper dosage of Benadryl, and keep that information written down in the first aid kit for easy reference,” points out Halvorsen.
+Consider keeping a medication like Benadryl, in your pet first aid kit in case they have an adverse reaction and need relief.
+Also, “Knowing your pet’s dosage prior to an emergency is helpful, ask your veterinarian the proper dosage of Benadryl, and keep that information written down in the first aid kit for easy reference,” points out Halvorsen.

 Pet care accessories

 When providing first aid to your pets, additional tools might be needed to help patch your furry friend’s wounds.
 Consider including the following pet care first aid accessories to include in your pet first aid kit: